adeeteya/FlutterMarkdownEditor/README.md

 - [x] Light and Dark Theme Modes available
 - [x] Dual View Mode available (Both Preview and Editing View)
 - [x] Single View Mode available (Either Preview or the Editing View)
+- [x] Added Multi Language Support (For Some of the most popular languages of the world)
 - [x] Ability to clear text and start from scratch
 - [x] Create new .md files
 - [x] Edit existing .md files